A Unifying View of Explicit and Implicit Feature Maps of Graph Kernels: Computing graph kernels by explicit and implicit feature maps

 \subsection{Discussion}

+A crucial observation of our study of feature maps for composed kernels in Section~\ref{sec:maps} is that the number of components of the feature vectors increases multiplicative under taking products of kernels; this also holds in terms of non-zero components.
+Unless feature vectors have few non-zero components, this operation is likely to be prohibitive in practice.
+However, if feature vectors have exactly one non-zero component like those associated with binary kernels, taking products of kernels is manageable by sparse data structures.

-In this section we have studied the implicit and explicit computation of several graph kernels, the basic characteristics are summarized in Table~\ref{tab:kernel-map}.
-The practicability of explicit computation crucially depends on the dimension of the feature space associated with the base vertex and edge kernels.
-This dependence is essential for the shortest path kernel and, in particular, for the fixed length walk kernel and the subgraph matching kernel.
-When sparse data structures are employed, the sparsity of the feature vectors of the vertex and edge kernels becomes an important intervening factor, which is difficult to assess theoretically.
+In this section we have systematically constructed and discussed feature maps of several graph kernels and the observation mentioned above is expected to affect the kernels to varying extents.
+While weighted vertex kernels do not take products of vertex and edge kernels, the shortest-path kernel and, in particular, the subgraph matching and fixed length walk kernels heavily rely on multiplicative combinations.
 Considering the relevant special case of a Dirac kernel, which leads to feature vectors with only one non-zero component, the rapid growth due to multiplication is tamed.
 In this case the number of substructures considered as different according to the vertex and edge kernels determines the number of non-zero components of the feature vectors associated with the graph kernel.
+The basic characteristics of the considered graph kernels are summarized in Table~\ref{tab:kernel-map}.
+The sparsity of the feature vectors of the vertex and edge kernels is an important intervening factor, which is difficult to assess theoretically and we proceed by an experimental study.

-\section{Experimental Evaluation}
+\section{Experimental evaluation}

-To obtain authoritative experimental results we carefully implemented and engineered algorithms for both, implicit and explicit, computation.
+Our goal in this section is to answer the following questions experimentally. \begin{enumerate}[leftmargin=*,labelindent=0pt,label=\bfseries Q\arabic*] \item Are approximative explicit feature maps of kernels for attributed graphs competitive in terms of running time and classification accuracy compared to exact implicit computation? \item Are exact explicit feature maps competitive for kernels relying on multiplication when the Dirac kernel is used to compare discrete labels?
+How do the graph properties such as label diversity affect the running time? \begin{enumerate}[label=\bfseries \alph*)] \item How does the fixed length walk kernel behave with regard to these questions and what influence does the walk length have? \item Can the same behavior regarding running time be observed for the graphlet and subgraph matching kernel? \end{enumerate} \end{enumerate}

-\subsection{Experimental Setup}
+\subsection{Experimental setup}